Code of Student Rights and Responsibilities

-Changes in the Code which are editorial in nature and do not affect the fundamental nature of the document, or are required to insure the code is consistent with state or federal law, can be made by the Dean of Students and become effective upon approval by the President of the University.
+Changes in the Code which are editorial in nature and do not affect the fundamental nature of the document, or are required to insure the Code is consistent with state or federal law, can be made by the dean of students and become effective upon approval by the president of the university.

 Substantive changes recommended for the Code as a result of the review process shall be submitted to the Board of Governors for approval and adoption.

-For purposes of "Academic Dishonesty": Any one of the following acts constitutes academic dishonesty:
+"Academic Dishonesty": Any one of the following acts constitutes academic dishonesty:

-- Cheating: The term "cheating" refers to using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
+- Cheating: The term "cheating" refers to using or attempting to use unauthorized materials, information or study aids in any academic exercise.

 - Fabrication: The term "fabrication" refers to unauthorized falsification or invention of any information (including research data) or any citation in any academic exercise.

 - Facilitating academic dishonesty: Assisting or attempting to assist another to violate any provision of the Academic Integrity Policy, whether or not that action is associated with any particular course, is considered academic dishonesty.

 - Plagiarism: The term "plagiarism" includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work or sections of a work of another person without full and clear acknowledgement.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials, including material taken from or ordered through the Internet.